-Certain models may include a touch dimmer switch next to the Command Center panel.
-(There are no interior light switches on the Command Center panel).
+Some models may include a touch dimmer switch next to the Command Center panel.

-- ☐ Turn ON ceiling lights: Tap the LED light on the dimmer - ☐ Turn OFF ceiling lights: Tap the LED light on the dimmer - Dimmer: If lights are off, hold finger on the LED light and lights will begin turning on gradually until fully lit.
-If lights are on, hold finger on the LED light and lights begin to gradually turn off.
+- □ Turn the ceiling lights ON or OFF: Tap the LED light on Command Center Panel w/Switch Modules - Dimmer: If lights are off, press on the LED light and lights will begin turning on gradually until fully lit.
+If lights are on, press on the LED light and lights gradually begin to turn off.

-The dimmer has a memory so it remembers what the light setting was when the lights were turned OFF.
-When turned ON again, the lights return to that same setting.
+The dimmer has a memory and remembers what light setting last used.
+When turned ON again, the lights return to that setting.,